Senior Research Ecologist

 Ian's work is predominantly supporting marine research projects within the Wetlands and Marine team, for example analysing data for offshore wind farm proposals.
 He is also involved in other BTO research work including the House Martin project.

-Ian has a lifelong interest in birds and am an experienced field surveyor.
+Ian has a lifelong interest in birds and is an experienced field surveyor.
 Prior to undertaking his current role, Ian worked as a Field Ornithologist for BTO on woodland and farmland projects, and has also organised BTO survey coverage in North London and Essex as a (voluntary) BTO Regional Representative.

 Since 2007, he has been leading the London Bird Atlas project (for the London Natural History Society in conjunction with the BTO Atlas), and final results of this work are currently being written up.